diverse-project/varylatex/README.md

 # VaryLaTeX

 How to submit a research paper, a technical report, a grant proposal , or a curriculum vitae that respect imposed constraints such as formatting instructions and page limits?
-It is a [challenging)(https://twitter.com/mark_riedl/status/1219800144188772354) [task](https://twitter.com/zacharylipton/status/1282700969386684422), especially when coping with time pressure, isn't it?
-VaryLaTeX is a solution based on variability, constraint programming , and machine learning techniques for documents written in LaTeX to meet constraints and deliver on time.
+It is a [challenging](https://twitter.com/mark_riedl/status/1219800144188772354) [task](https://twitter.com/zacharylipton/status/1282700969386684422), especially when coping with time pressure, isn't it?
-**You simply have to drop your archive into your Web browser: VaryLaTeX makes automatically vary your PDF to fit the pages limit... and if you're unhappy, you can control different aspects of your document with a configurator**
+**With VaryLaTeX, simply drop your archive into your Web browser...
+VaryLaTeX makes automatically vary your PDF to fit the pages limit... and if you're unhappy, you can control different aspects of your document with a configurator**

 ![Alt Text](http://phdcomics.com/comics/archive/phd090617s.gif)
 http://phdcomics.com/comics.php?f=1971